searchx-framework/searchx/README.md

 The folowing people have been involved in researching and developing SearchX.

-- Felipe Moraes
+- Felipe Moraes - PhD student at TU Delft
-- Sindunuraga Rikarno Putra
+- Sindunuraga Rikarno Putra - MSc student at TU Delft
-- Kilian Grashoff
+- Kilian Grashoff - MSc student at TU Delft
-- Claudia Hauff
+- Claudia Hauff - Associate professor at TU Delft

 # Contribution